Who is a candidate for weight loss (bariatric) surgery?

 What are the risks of weight loss (bariatric) surgery?

 In general, the rate of surgical complications is 2 to 5 percent.
+However, at El Camino Hospital, our extensive experience in bariatric procedures had allowed us to reduce our complication rate to 1 percent.
 Some complications require additional surgery to repair.
 Surgical complications can include bleeding, abdominal abscess, blood clots, wound infection and healing problems.
 Leaks or bleeding can occur at the site where the stomach or intestine has been divided and reconnected.

 Food blockages can also cause unpleasant symptoms.
 You can prevent food blockages by cutting foods into small pieces, chewing your food very well, and avoiding high-sugar and high-starch foods.